Run a canary release

 --- name: sava:1.0 gateways: 9050: sava/webport clusters: sava: gateways: routes: sava:1.0.0: weight: 100% sava:1.1.0: weight: 0% condition_strength: 100% condition: User-Agent = Chrome services: # services is now a list of breeds - breed: name: sava:1.0.0 deployable: magneticio/sava:1.0.0 ports: webport: 8080/http scale: cpu: 0.2 memory: 64MB instances: 1 - breed: name: sava:1.1.0 # a new version of our service deployable: magneticio/sava:1.1.0 ports: webport: 8080/http scale: cpu: 0.2 memory: 64MB instances: 1

-Using the UI, you can either use the EDIT button from the deployment details screen again and completely paste in this blueprint or just find the right place in the blueprint and edit it by hand.
+Using the UI, click Edit deployment from the deployment detail screen again and either completely paste the above blueprint over the current deployment, or just find the right place in the blueprint and edit it by hand.
 The result should be the same as using our UI to insert a condition:

 As we are not actually deploying anything but just reconfiguring routes, the update should be almost instantaneous.
 You can fire up a Chrome browser and a Safari browser and check the results.
 A hard refresh might be necessary because of your browser’s caching routine.